-In 2016, the ICAC continued its effort to engage with key stakeholders at the regional level.
+In 2016, the ICAC continued its effort to enagge with key stakeholders at the regional level.
 Through its representation on the Board of Trustees of the Caribbean Court of Justice Trust Fund (CCJTF) and on the Caribbean Actuarial Association (CAA) Advisory Council, the ICAC continues to make substantial contribution not only to the accounting profession but other key areas that are important to the growth of the region.
-I am pleased to represent the ICAC on the CCJTF while Kyle Rudden, Actuary and member of the Institute of Chartered Accountants of Trinidad & Tobago, is the ICAC's representative on the CAA Advisory Council.
+I am pleased to represent the ICAC on the CCJTF while Kyle Rudden, Actuary and member of the Institute of Chartered Accountants of Trinidad & Tobago, during this review process by IFAC at the Council is the ICAC's representative on the CAA Advisory Meeting I attended in Singapore in November Council.
+2015, and further discussions were held during the visit to New York.

-The ICAC continued its effort to provide a platform for discussing key issues and challenges facing the regional profession by collaborating with IFAC to host the annual Consultative Meeting & Capacity Building Workshop for the leadership of Professional Accountancy Organisations (PAOs) in the Caribbean.
-The event which was held on June 23, 2016 at the Radisson Fort George Hotel in Belize provided an opportunity for PAO representatives from the Caribbean and other key stakeholders to contribute to a draft action plan to support capacity building for the ICAC and PAOs in the region.
-The annual forum also provided a platform for knowledge sharing among the representatives of regional institutes and affiliate member bodies who were in attendance.
+The ICAC continued its effort to provide a platform for discussing key issues and challenges facing I represented the ICAC at the Ordinary Meeting the regional profession by collaborating with of the IFAC Council held on November 16-17, IFAC to host the annual Consultative Meeting & 2016 in Brazil.
+The 2016 meeting was hosted Capacity Building Workshop for the leadership of by two IFAC Member organizations: Conselho Professional Accountancy Organisations (PAOs) in Féderal de Contabilidade (CFC), the Instituto dos the Caribbean.
+The event which was held on June Auditores Independentes do Brasil (IBRACON)-23, 2016 at the Radisson Fort George Hotel in Belize and the Brazilian Accounting Foundation (FBC). provided an opportunity for PAO representatives While in Brazil, I also attended the Association of Accounting Technician's (AAT's) Roundtable from the Caribbean and other key stakeholders to contribute to a draft action plan to support which was held on November 15, 2016. capacity building for the ICAC and PAOs in the region.
+The annual forum also provided a platform Additionally, while in Brazil, I attended the IFAC for knowledge sharing among the representatives 2017 Meeting of Regional Organisations (ROs) of regional institutes and affiliate member bodies and Accountancy Groupings (AGs) themed, who were in attendance.